skrtdev/NovaGram/docs.md

 ### reply
-> reply will be removed in a future version
+> reply has been removed in v0.3.4

 reply can be used only as a method of an Update Object. reply acts just like sendMessage, sending a message in the Update chat with the specified text.